 What is CLM (Contract Lifecycle Management)?

-There are eight key steps in the Contract Lifecycle Management process :
+There are eight key contract management steps for efficiently managing the process :

 - Capture: Step #1 for most people is to get all of their existing paper contracts in a central visible place.